artsy/meta/meta/engineering_principles.md

 ### Own Your Dependencies

-Take the best dependencies to fit your problem and make them better.
+Take the dependencies which fit your problem and make them better.
 Rather than try re-invent the wheel, aim for proudly discovered elsewhere.
-If you can find a way to take a 90% fit, contribute back to get it to 100%.
-We’re not the biggest team, so the most value for someone's time can be achieved by writing the glue code between larger projects.
+If there's no perfect match, take a 90% fit and contribute back to get it to 100%.
+We’re not the biggest team, so the most leverage for someone's time can be achieved by writing the glue code between larger projects.

 Consider all of the pieces related to your app as being part of your work.
 E.g. just like you would consider working on an API when you're doing front-end work, making sure that React or TypeScript behave like we'd want is